appuio/ops-techlab/labs/34_renew_certificates.md

 ### Redeploy etcd certificates

 To get a feeling for the process of redeploying certficates, we will redeploy the ca certificate and the depending certificates of etcd.
-WARNING: This will lead to a restart of etcd and master services.
+**Warning:** This will lead to a restart of etcd and master services.

 First, we check the current etcd certificates creation time.
 ```